NZ Diploma in Screen Production [Level 5]

 Fancy your chances directing on the silver screen?
 When you study film at EIT you’ll gain the theoretical, operational and technical skills required to produce high definition video, broadcast and electronic multimedia to professional publishing standards.

-Do you want a career in the film industry?
+Start your career in the film industry

 The New Zealand screen industry is looking for enthusiastic, skilled people who have a core working knowledge of each of the main areas in the industry.
 This diploma offers you the hands-on experience to gain that knowledge.
 From the first day you are operating the equipment, working on each other’s productions and developing a well-rounded professional work ethic, including collaboration and time management skills – both essential for a successful career in screen.

 During the diploma you will research, write, edit and direct a commercial, a short film and a mini documentary all of which will make up your individual E-portfolio.

 The one year diploma gives you a solid base and stepping stone to further screen study at EIT in the Bachelor of Creative Practice.